naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/3.IP-Connectivity/ip-connectivity.md

 - D. Monitor router

 A. A, the virtual router is responsible for host communications such as an arp request for the hosts default gateway.

+231. Which timer must expire for a standby router in an HSRP group to become the active router?
+- A. Hello timer
+- B. Standby timer
+- C. Hold timer
+- D. Virtual timer

+A. C, the hold timer must expire for the standby router to become an active router.
+The hold timer is 3 times the hello timer, so three hello packets myst be missed before the standby router becomes active.

+232. Which port and protocol are used by Gateway Load Balancing Protocol (GLBP) for communications?
+- A. UDP/1935
+- B. UDP/1985
+- C. UDP/1895
+- D. UDP/3222

+A. D, UDP port 3222

+233. Which is a difference between HSRPv1 and HSRPv2?
+- A. HSRPv2 does not use hello packets.
+- B. HSRPv1 uses broadcasts, and HSRPv2 uses multicasts.
+- C. HSRPv1 supports IPv6.
+- D. HSRPv2 uses milliseconds.

+A. D, HSRPv2 allows for timers to be configured in milliseconds in lieu of seconds.
+This allows for quicker failover between active and standby routers.

+234. Which statement is correct about GLBP?
+- A. The active router is responsible for responding to clients with the virtual router’s MAC address.
+- B. The active virtual gateway will respond with a MAC address of the active router.
+- C. The active virtual gateway will respond with a MAC address of an active virtual forwarder.
+- D. The virtual router is responsible for responding to tracking requests.

+A. C, the active virtual gateway (AVG) is responsible for responding to ARP requests from hosts.
+The AVG will reply with the MAC address of any one of the active virtual forwarder (AVFs)

+235. Which router is elected to become the GLBP active virtual gateway?
+- A. The router with the lowest priority
+- B. The router with the highest priority
+- C. The router with the lowest priority and lowest IP address
+- D. The router with the highest priority and highest IP address

+A. D.